Johan Dahlin: FC Lyn

 Dahlin was born in Trollhättan.
 He began his senior career at Åsebro IF in 2004.
-After one season with the Swedish Division 3 side, he was invited to Oslo to train with Lyn and was subsequently signed until the end of the 2009 season.
+After one season with the Division 3 side, he was invited to Oslo, Norway, to train with Lyn and was subsequently signed until the end of the 2009 season.

-In 2005, Dahlin was the third choice as goalkeeper behind Ali Al-Habsi and Nuno Marques.
+In 2005, Dahlin was third-choice keeper behind Ali Al-Habsi and Nuno Marques.
 With both Al-Habsi and Marques gone after the season, and having made a good impression during the winter months, Dahlin became manager Henning Berg's preferred choice in goal, ahead of newcomer Eddie Gustafsson.
 He made thirteen appearances in the first half of the 2006 season.
 His debut came against Start in the league opener on 9 April, a game that ended in a goalless draw.
 After the summer, the roles were reversed and Dahlin received little playing time, only making one more appearance when he came on a substitute for an injured Gustafsson.
 For his performance in 2006, Dahlin received his first call-ups to the Swedish under-21 team, making six appearances in total that year.

-In 2007, Dahlin acted mainly as a reserve for Eddie Gustafsson, making only four appearances all season, and it became clear that Gustafsson would also be the first choice in goal in 2008.
+In 2007, Dahlin acted mainly as a backup for Eddie Gustafsson, making only four appearances all season, and it became clear that Gustafsson would also be the first choice in goal in 2008.
 Therefore, in a bid to receive playing time at a high level, Dahlin agreed to a loan deal with Swedish side Trelleborgs FF.
 He returned to Lyn in August 2008, having made fourteen appearances in the Allsvenskan.